IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_template.rst

     Instance template resource group

-  vpc (True, str, None)
-    (Required for new resource) VPC id

-  profile (True, str, None)
+  availability_policy_host_failure (False, str, None)
-    (Required for new resource) Profile info
+    The availability policy to use for this virtual server instance

   keys (True, list, None)
     (Required for new resource) SSH key Ids for the instance template

-  dedicated_host_group (False, str, None)
-    Unique Identifier of the Dedicated Host Group where the instance will be placed

-  primary_network_interface (True, list, None)
-    (Required for new resource) Primary Network interface info

-  boot_volume (False, list, None)
-    None

-  zone (True, str, None)
-    (Required for new resource) Zone name

   dedicated_host (False, str, None)
     Unique Identifier of the Dedicated Host where the instance will be placed

-  placement_group (False, str, None)
-    Unique Identifier of the Placement Group for restricting the placement of the instance

-  volume_attachments (False, list, None)
-    None

   network_interfaces (False, list, None)
     None

+  user_data (False, str, None)
+    User data given for the instance

+  profile (True, str, None)
+    (Required for new resource) Profile info

-  name (False, str, None)
+  default_trusted_profile_target (False, str, None)
-    Instance Template name
+    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

-  total_volume_bandwidth (False, int, None)
+  default_trusted_profile_auto_link (False, bool, None)
-    The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes
+    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
+Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

+  vpc (True, str, None)
+    (Required for new resource) VPC id

+  zone (True, str, None)
+    (Required for new resource) Zone name

   id (False, str, None)